 (Written while listening to Jimi Hendrix playing the Star Spangled Banner pre-Obama and despite Obama.
 Re-posted from Writing the Energetic Body).

-Jimi Hendrix was a genius.
-What would he think of the world if he were alive now?
+What would Jimi Hendrix think of the world if he were alive now?
 Where did the freedom go?
 He knew how to use Ritual Chaos.
 Not the same as the pounding fast thrash of today — the regimented “war-cry” that in reality dulls the senses, lulls us in fear and complacency.
 No, Jimi created a resonance, a sustain.
 Our National Anthem completely shredded and put back together so a generation could own it again.

 I feel like I’m between generations, a generation without a meaningful song to call our own.
 Can’t even say punk was my generation.